kellpossible/blog/content/Adventures/22-BlueMountainsCanyoning2018.rst

 On the way home on Tuesday we stopped in Gundagai for lunch.
 As we parked, we noticed the door was open to an interesting looking building.
 So I ran up to it and poked my head inside.
 It appeared to be an old jail.
-The Guillaume and Amy followed me and we had a good look around inside the old jail cells.
+Guillaume and Amy followed me and we had a good look around inside the old jail cells.
 We were about to leave when we met an older couple who were also leaving.
 They looked surprised to see us.
 They told us that you needed a key to get in, and they were